 - Any associated licences (i.e. Street trading, sale of alcohol etc.) that you may need to obtain.

 The Caravan Sites and Control of Development Act 1960 requires that no occupier of land can, after commencement of this Act, cause or permit any part of the land to be used as a caravan site unless he or she is a holder of a site license.

 Applicants must first obtain the necessary planning consent from the Council before applying for a site licence.
-Contact Des Simmonds on 01482 393711.
+Click here for further details about planning requirements.

-www.visithullandeastyorkshire.com is the official website for the area.
-The site was launched in July 2007 and offers a host of comprehensive visitor information for Hull & East Yorkshire, including accommodation, places to eat, attractions, events, activities and suggested itineraries.
+www.visithullandeastyorkshire.com is the official tourism website for the area.
+The site was relaunched in March 2016 and offers a host of comprehensive visitor information for Hull & East Yorkshire, including accommodation, places to eat, attractions, events, activities and suggested itineraries.
 Website promotion is a powerful way to make your business accessible to a worldwide audience.
 A basic entry on the site is free, simply complete a partnership application form.

 Visitor information in Hull & East Yorkshire is delivered via a network of Tourist Information Centres (TICs) and Tourist Information Points (TIPs)

 To use the box office services businesses will agree to a percentage commission on all sales.
-Events will be promoted on the Visit Hull and East Yorkshire website, posters within the TIC or on the electronic screen and in window display space in high street locations, with businesses receiving regular sales reports and access to customer information, where agreed.
+Events will be promoted on the Visit Hull and East Yorkshire website, posters within the TIC or on the electronic screen and in window display space, with businesses receiving regular sales reports and access to customer information, where agreed.
 Download a copy of the Web Box Office Service Agreement.

 By working together with the local tourism industry to promote quality services, we aim to provide a customer focused service that increases visitor numbers and spend within the area.